HMRC Objection to Striking Off of a Company: What does this mean?

 What is an Objection to a Striking off Application?

-If you’ve voluntarily applied to have your company struck off the register using the form DS01, it’s a requirement that you should send a copy of the application to all of the company’s creditors within 7 days of filing the application with Companies House.
-Where the company owes any taxes to HMRC, HMRC will be one of its creditors.
+If you’ve applied to have your company struck off the register using the form DS01, you should have sent a copy of the application to all of the company’s creditors within 7 days of filing the application with Companies House.
 Even if you didn’t notify HMRC, Companies House automatically publishes the details of all companies applying to be struck off from the register in The Gazette.

 The purpose of this process is to alert creditors to any applications from debtor companies applying to be dissolved / struck off and to enable the creditors to ensure the company pays any outstanding debts before it is dissolved.